What is Jeet Kune Do?

 Jeet Kune Do is Bruce Lee’s art.
 JKD is Bruce Lee personal expression of combat.
 Bruce Lee wrote that the elements of JKD include the Bi-Jong stance, footwork, mobility, body alignment and coordination.
 JKD has been referred to as a non-classical, combat modified, Chinese Gung Fu system.
 It roots are grounded in Wing Chun, Western Boxing and Fencing.

 Original JKD is what Bruce Lee actually taught.
+Authentic Jeet Kune Do ™ preserves the original teachings from Bruce Lee to Sifu Ted Wong and then from Sifu Ted Wong to Sifu Michael Gonzales.
 Concepts are an offshoot that include the Philippine martial arts mainly Escrima.

 If Jeet Kune Do is not a style, then why do people refer to it as a style?